OliverJChristie/PatternAnalysis-2025/recognition/llm_radiology_summariser_u48021623/README.md

 **LAYPERSON SUMMARY:**
 A chest X-ray was taken from the front.
 Compared to a previous X-ray from 2016, it was not very clear, hard to see, and didn't take a deep breath.
 There are some cloudy areas seen on both sides, mainly in the lower parts of the lungs, along with some net-like areas that could be signs of an infection, possibly COVID-19.
 There are no other issues to mention.

 ### 5.4.
+Analysis and Discussion

+As observed in the training plots, there is a divergence between the training loss and validation metrics.
+- The *Training Loss* shows a steep and continuous decline (0.89 to 0.65), indicating the model effectively minimised the cross-entropy loss on the training set.
+However, the *Validation ROUGE* scores show a much flatter trajectory, with only marginal gains between Epoch 1 and Epoch 3 (e.g., ROUGE-1 improved from 73.0 to 74.4).
+- This behaviour suggests rapid convergence.
+Because we are fine-tuning a pre-trained instruction-tuned model (`flan-t5-base`), the model adapts to the specific domain ("Radiology" -> "Layperson") very quickly, likely within the first epoch.
+The subsequent drop in training loss without a corresponding proportional jump in ROUGE suggests the model began optimising for the specific phrasing of the training data (memorisation) rather than learning new generalisable patterns.
+- It is also important to note that ROUGE is an n-gram overlap metric.
+The model may have improved the fluency or confidence of its generations (lowering the loss) in ways that do not strictly result in higher word-overlap with the reference summaries.

-Error Analysis
+#### Qualitative Error Analysis

+While the quantitative metrics are strong, a manual review of the test outputs reveals spoecific behavioural patterns:
-Overall, the model is highly effective at both simplifying complex medical terminology (e.g. "cardiomediastinal silhouette" becomes "heart and middle chest area") and restructuring sentences for clarity.
-However, a few minor error patterns can be observed in the generated examples:
+- The model excels at converting dense medical jargon into accessible language (e.g., "cardiomediastinal silhouette" -> "heart and middle chest area").
-* **Critical Misinterpretation:** In **Example 1**, the model makes a significant error, translating "This location rules out bone pathology" into "This location doesn't rule out bone problems."
-This complete negation of meaning is a critical failure, likely stemming from the model misinterpreting the phrase "rules out".
+- In Example 1, the model committed a *critical* error by translating "rules out bone pathology" to "doesn't rule out bone problems".
+This negation flips the clinical meaning entirely and represents a major safety risk in a real-world setting.
-* **Awkward Phrasing and Missing Context** In **Example 3**, the model fails to find a natural sounding layperson term for "cardiac border", resulting in the awkward and unnatural phrase "partially blocking the area where the heart meets the heart".
-While the model correctly identifies the "denser area" (consolidation), it misses the opportunity to provide crucial clinical context, such as explaining that this combination is a classic sign of pneumonia.
+- In Example 3, the model translates "cardiac border" awkwardly as "area where the hear meets the heart".
+Furthermore, while it correctly identifies the visual finding ("denser area"), it fails to synthesize the clinical implication (pneumonia), which a human expert might infer.
-* **Repetition:** In **Example 3**, the phrase "which is the muscle that separates the chest from the abdomen" is repeated from the summary in **Example 2**.
-While helpful, this suggests the model may rely on a few "canned" explanations for common terms rather than generating novel descriptions each time.
+- The phrase "muscle that separates the chest from the abdomen" appears verbatim across multiple summaries (Examples 2 & 3).
+This indicates the model has learned specific "glossary definitions" for common anatomical terms and applies them rigidly, rather than generating context-aware descriptions.

-Despite these minor issues, the model consistently produces fluent and generally accurate summaries that are far more accessible to a layperson than the original expert reports.
+#### Conclusion
+The divergence between the falling training loss and the plateauing validation scores suggests that 3 epochs was sufficient (and perhaps slightly more than necessary) for this specific dataset size.
+Further training would likely result in overfitting.
+Future work could investigate Early Stopping based on ROUGE-L scores or the implementation of semantic metrics (like BERTScore) to better capture improvements that n-gram overlap misses.